 Two or Three-Wire Thermostats

 However, once you try to connect a Control4 thermostat to a VRF system by Daikin, Mitsubishi, or LG (and other brands for that matter), the problems begin.
-This is the point at which you start wondering what to do about the missing HVAC indoor unit wires.
+At this point, you start wondering what to do about the missing HVAC indoor unit wires.

 We are all accustomed to seeing the control panel as the thermostat, the 'brain' of the system.
 However, the 2- or 3-wire thermostat is, in fact, not a thermostat at all.
-It is a Wired Remote Controller (WRC) that interacts with the VRF indoor unit using a communication protocol.
+It is a Wired Remote Controller (WRC) that communicates with the VRF indoor unit via a defined protocol.

 The WRC that accompanies a VRF is essentially a control panel.
-It delivers users’ climate requirements ("Cool to 72°F") to the VRF indoor unit.
+It sends the user's climate requirements ("Cool to 72°F") to the VRF indoor unit.
 That unit then translates the request into an engineering demand and works to deliver the desired climate conditions.
-It serves a similar function to that of the Control4 central controller, which manages all the devices you have installed by communicating with them over a network.
+It serves a function similar to the Control4 central controller, which manages all installed devices by communicating with them over a network.

-As HVAC manufacturers use closed networks and proprietary, brand-specific communication protocols for external access, if you have a Daikin or LG VRF system, each 'talks' in a different 'language' and cannot communicate with systems of other brands or external devices.
+Because HVAC manufacturers use closed networks and proprietary, brand-specific communication protocols for external access, if you have a Daikin or LG VRF system, it 'talks' in a different 'language' and cannot communicate with systems from other brands or external devices.

 So, the question remains: how to make a Control4 Thermostat work with a highly sophisticated Daikin VRV?
 The answer is simple.
 You don't.